What is the best diet for autoimmune?

 -

-What do you have the bandwidth to commit to for 3 - 6 months?
+What do you have the mental capacity to commit to for 3 - 6 months?

-To follow is a very simple overview of three evidence-based nutritional approaches that I use for autoimmune, followed by key considerations for restoring energy, improving immune regulation and the importance of digestive function.
+To follow is a very simple overview of three evidence-based diets that I use inside our membership and with private clients, followed by key considerations to help you improve fatigue and flares, using food.

-You'll note that keto or vegetarian are not included and that's because (from my perspective), they're missing some core ingredients required to restore immune health and digestive wellness.
-I follow the science and what gets the best results for my clients and members inside The Integrative Autoimmune Network.
+Keto or vegetarian are NOT included and that's because they're missing some important core ingredients required to restore immune health and digestive wellness.
+This is what I see works best.

 The definition of an “anti-inflammatory” diet is very broad.
 There are various “anti-inflammatory” diets and trends (DASH, macrobiotic, Mediterranean, vegetarian, vegan).
-With my clients, I use the Itis framework as I've found it has the research behind it for rheumatic conditions, and it incorporates the key principles of the Mediterranean Diet, which most doctors are in support of.
+With my clients, I use a modified version of the ITIS framework as I've found it has the research behind it for rheumatic conditions, and it incorporates the key principles of the Mediterranean Diet, which most doctors support.
 It's also family friendly which makes a difference when you're cooking for more than one.

-For my clients, an anti-inflammatory diet looks like this:
+For my clients and members of The Network, an anti-inflammatory or ITIS eating plan looks like this:

 -